duncantl/Rtesseract/INSTALL.md

 Version 4.0 is not officially released, so these difficulties are understandable.

+# General

++ Missing eng.traineddata and other training files

+The language files are specific to the Tesseract version.
+For Tesseract 4.0+, you can use either files from [tessdata_best](https://github.com/tesseract-ocr/tessdata_best), as suggested [here](https://github.com/tesseract-ocr/tesseract/issues/1205).
+The tessdata_fast files will also work.

+For Tesseract versions 3.04+, you need to use the files from tessdata: https://github.com/tesseract-ocr/tessdata

+These files can be put into the default search locations (e.g., /usr/local/share) or Tesseract can be told where to find them with the `tessdata` flag.

+3) aspell
+R CMD BUILD said I was misisng aspell, so I got from [omegahat.net](http://www.omegahat.net/Aspell/) You might need to apply this [fix](https://stackoverflow.com/questions/25395685/aspell-wont-build-on-os-x-10-9-mavericks)

 # Ubuntu
 On Ubuntu, we use clang
  ./configure CXX=clang++ CC=clang